nesfit/fitcrack/UPGRADE.md

 $ bash install_fitcrack.sh
 ```

-Fill MYSQL hostname, database name, user name and password; others are not needed to be entered for upgrading (just press Enter).
+Fill BOINC project name, MYSQL hostname, database name, user name and password; others are not needed to be entered for upgrading (just press Enter).

 Then enter number corresponding to 'Upgrade Fitcrack system' to upgrade your Fitcrack system.
 Enter Yes for all questions.